kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/10_chapter_IX.md

 ![POLO AT SHIGAR.](Karakoram_138.jpg "POLO AT SHIGAR."){#b138}
 ::::

-The wide Shigar valley, with its level bed open on every side, makes i marked contrast to the gloomy valley of the Indus, so deeply imprisoned between its high and precipitous walls.
+The wide Shigar valley, with its level bed open on every side, makes a marked contrast to the gloomy valley of the Indus, so deeply imprisoned between its high and precipitous walls.
 It begins at the meeting of the Basha and Braldoh valleys, whose rivers flow together and form the Shigar.
 Both valleys are narrow